opendaylight/netvirt/docs/specs/specs-template.rst

 Documentation Impact
 ====================
-What is impact on documentation for this change?
-If documentation change is needed call out one of the <contributors> who will work with Project Documentation Lead to get the changes done.
+What is the impact on documentation for this change?
+If documentation changes are needed call out one of the <contributors> who will work with the Project Documentation Lead to get the changes done.

 Don't repeat details already discussed but do reference and call them out.